 Under the command of Admiral Sir Harry Rawson, 1,200 British troops marched on Benin City in 1897.
 Chaos ensued.

-Historical accounts differ, but the death toll is likely to have been in thousands, including dozens of women and children.
+Historical accounts differ, but the death toll is likely to have been in the thousands, including dozens of women and children.

 Much of the beautiful settlement was raised, while marauding British soldiers turned their minds to plunder.

-Together with a priceless collection of pilfered wood and ivory artwork, the haul became known as the Benin bronzes.
+Together with a priceless collection of pilfered wood and ivory artwork, the haul became known as the Benin Bronzes.